 So how do you do this?

 Well using a program like Amibroker to backtest your trading system correctly is a great way to do this.
 You code all of your trading rules into Amibroker and then backtest the different approaches over the last 20-30 years of end of day data for your markets (and other markets).

 Once you have coded your entry and exit rules and each of the three alternative approaches above, you can compare the results objectively and make an informed decision about whether you should use in market stop losses or monitor your positions on the chart and manually exit your trades at the closing price or the following day’s open.

 Of course there is quite a bit to learn to correctly backtest your trading system using Amibroker.
-If you want to learn more about backtesting and objectively evaluating your trading system’s performance then the Enlightened Stock Trader Certification Program may be exactly what you need.
+If you want to learn more about backtesting and objectively evaluating your trading system’s performance then The Trader Success System is exactly what you need.